ChicoState/snapshot-ux/phaseII/README.md

 ## Conclusions

-The Cognitive Walkthrough highlighted key usability issues related to navigation, functionality expectations, and labeling.
-Users struggled to locate the settings page, expected a search feature for saved files, and experienced confusion due to unclear page labels.
-These findings suggest the need for clearer navigation paths, the addition of a search function, and more descriptive labeling.
-Future design iterations should prioritize these improvements to enhance overall usability and align the interface with user expectations.
+The Cognitive Walkthrough revealed key usability issues related to navigation clarity, unmet user expectations for functionality, and insufficient page labeling.
+Participants consistently struggled to locate the settings page, indicating that critical navigation elements were not easily discoverable.
+This can be addressed by repositioning the settings icon to a more prominent location and using universally recognized symbols.
+Users also expected a search functionality to browse through saved files, suggesting that implementing a searchable file management feature would better support efficient task completion.
+Additionally, the lack of clear page labeling caused user confusion and uncertainty about whether they had navigated to the correct location.
+This can be mitigated by incorporating descriptive headers and visual indicators on each page.
+Together, these findings suggest a misalignment between the current interface and user mental models.
+Future design models should incorporate these specific improvements and undergo additional usability testing to ensure the interface meets user expectations.

 ## Caveats